Amdrija/personal-website/content/posts/distributed-algorithms/index.md

 #### Algorithm - Uniform Hierarchical Consensus

 The problem with the Hierarchical Consensus algorithm is that some processes decide too early, and if they crash, the others might have not choice but to decide on a different value.
-To fix this, every process should wait to make a decision until everyone has seen the proposals and sent theirs (or in other words, deicde only in the Nth round.)
+To fix this, every process should wait to make a decision until everyone has seen the proposals and sent theirs (or in other words, deicde only in the N<sup>th</sup> round.)

 ```
 Implements: Uniform Consensus (ucons)